snnehir/Network-Security-Homeworks/Assignment3/README.md

     3. Trudy will be satisfied to crack any password in the password file, without using her dictionary.

-    Case 4- Trudy wants to find any password in the hashed password file, using her dictionary.
+    4. Trudy wants to find any password in the hashed password file, using her dictionary.

  I wrote 4 functions to crack the password in each case and calculated the time needed to crack the password.